lcalmbach/statbot/README.md

 # statbot
-statbot is a streamlit app helping users to retrieve data from the website of the Office of Statistics of Basel
+[statbot](https://lcalmbach-statbot-app-hfufuc.streamlit.app/) helps users to retrieve data from the website of the Office of Statistics of Basel.
+It uses the openAI API and adds context information to the user prompt.
+The context information consists of all available tables and their metadata.
+To prevent too much data to be sent to the openAI API with every prompt, each user request is broken down in two requests: the first request retrieves the general statistical theme and the second request a best match for the table.
+This way only metadata for the respective statistical theme is sent to the API.